mpcq-network/mpcq-json-rpc-relay/CONFORMITY_TESTING.md

 ## Test Overrides

-Due to protocol differences between Ethereum and Hedera, some test cases from the Ethereum Execution API test suite cannot be executed as-is against a Hedera node.
-The project includes Hedera-compatible test overrides that:
+Due to protocol differences between Ethereum and MPCQ, some test cases from the Ethereum Execution API test suite cannot be executed as-is against a MPCQ node.
+The project includes MPCQ-compatible test overrides that:

 - Mirror the structure of the upstream tests
-- Reflect behavior specific to the Hedera JSON-RPC Relay
+- Reflect behavior specific to the MPCQ JSON-RPC Relay
 - Serve as a drop-in replacement when upstream tests are not applicable

 ### Override Structure